 Ultimate AMS (Amazon Marketing Services) Guide to Marketing Your Merch

-When Merch by Amazon began, the program was targeted at app developers.
+[toc] When Merch by Amazon began, the program was targeted at app developers.
 Once the news was out about this program that would allow you to sell products on Amazon and produce a royalty without dealing with customers or inventory, people absolutely flooded the Merch by Amazon signup page, and they became invite only.

 Since then competition has grown and so have the amount of people selling merch through MBA.
-Some people say it has gotten harder to sell shirts, some thing it is still easy as ever.
+Some people say it has gotten harder to sell shirts, some think it is still easy as ever.
 The one thing that everyone has been missing though is the ability to run ads to their Merch by Amazon shirts if they were not app developers.
 There was no option to run cost per click ads to shirts like there is in seller central for people doing FBA.
 You either had to rely on paid traffic from outside sources, build up your free traffic through social media, or rely on Amazon organic traffic.

 That all changed with the introduction of Amazon Marketing Services (AMS).
 Amazon Marketing Services allows more shoppers to discover and purchase your products based on pay per click ads.
 This allows you to run ads on Amazon specifically to the audience that is shopping in your niche!